Li-Heng-LH/kotlin101/kotlin101/README.md

 * `@Throws` annotation tells JVM to handle checked exception

 ### Extensions
+* To declare an extension function, prefix its name with a receiver type,
+  which refers to the type being extended.
 * instance method in Kotlin
 * static method in Java
 * Cannot call private members from extensions.